 Three-Ingredient Peanut Butter Cookies

 How could it get any easier than this?
 And you skip the mess that comes with flour!
-Mix 1/2 cup of peanut butter, 5 tbsp sugar, and 1 egg in a large bowl until combined.
+Mix 1/2 cup of peanut butter, 5 tbsp sugar, and one egg in a large bowl until combined.
 Put heaping tablespoons onto an ungreased baking sheet 2 inches apart.
 You can even press mini marshmallows or chocolate chips onto the top for extra flavor!
-Bake 10 minutes at 350 degrees, let them cool, and dunk in some milk!
+Bake for 10 minutes at 350 degrees, let them cool, and dunk in some milk!

-Birthday Cake Batter Cookie Bars
+Cake Batter Cookie Bars

 No-Bake Desserts Recipes for Kids